 |Employee Title||Hourly Minimum||Hourly Maximum|

 |Staff Analyst II||$19.78||$32.75|

 |Senior Staff Analyst||$24.68||$40.85|

-The Children and Families Commission of Orange County complies with the California State Controller’s Office Annual Government Compensation Reporting Program.
+First 5 Orange County, Children & Families Commission complies with the California State Controller’s Office Annual Government Compensation Reporting Program.